Online Certificate in Family Nutrition

 The Online Professional Certificate in Family Nutrition has been designed to help

-counteract the current toll overweight and obesity are taking on America today and its
+counteract the current toll overweight and obesity are

-legacy of tomorrow by providing guidance for adults in role modeling healthy food
+for adults in role modeling healthy food

-choices and exercise behaviors for their children.
+their children.
 This can help protect health care

-costs, the strength of the nation’s work force, and the happiness and well-being of
+nation’s work force, and the happiness and well-being of

-tomorrow’s citizens from the detrimental affects overweight and obesity can produce.
+from the detrimental affects overweight and obesity can produce.

-The certificate will also examine the numerous influences that an expecting mother’s
+certificate will also examine the numerous influences that an expecting mother’s

-food choices, the food choices of the family and friends, and the children’s own food
+food choices, the food choices of the family and friends, and the

 attitudes and behaviors can impact weight and health.